tsanket8329/DSA-Practise/README.md

 There are 4 special problems in the workbook.
 A problem is special when its problem number matches the page number it appears on.
+#HACKERRANK 78: FLATLAND SPACE STATIONS
+HackerRank – Flatland Space Stations

+Flatland is a country with n cities, some of which have space stations.
+The cities are numbered consecutively from 0 to n − 1, and each adjacent pair of cities is connected by a road of length 1.
+The cities are arranged in a straight line (not a circle).

+Determine the maximum distance from any city to its nearest space station.

+Example

+Input:

+n = 5
+c = [0, 4]

+Cities with space stations are 0 and 4.

+Distances to the nearest space station:

+City 0 → 0
+City 1 → 1
+City 2 → 2
+City 3 → 1
+City 4 → 0

+Maximum distance = 2

+Function Description

+Complete the function:

+int flatlandSpaceStations(int n, vector<int> c);
+Parameters
+int n – the total number of cities. vector<int> c – the indices of cities that contain space stations.
+Returns
+int – the maximum distance any city is from its nearest space station.
+Input Format
+The first line contains two space-separated integers: n – the number of cities. m – the number of space stations.
+The second line contains m distinct integers representing the cities that have space stations.
+Constraints
+1 ≤ n ≤ 10^5
+1 ≤ m ≤ n
+0 ≤ c[i] < n
+There is at least one space station.
+No city contains more than one space station.
+Output Format

+Print a single integer — the maximum distance from any city to its nearest space station.

+Sample Input 0
+5 2
+0 4
+Sample Output 0
+2
+Explanation

+The nearest-space-station distances are:

+City	Distance
+0	0
+1	1
+2	2
+3	1
+4	0

+The maximum distance is 2.

+Sample Input 1
+6 6
+0 1 2 4 3 5
+Sample Output 1
+0
+Explanation

+Every city has a space station, so the maximum distance is 0.